jlbdash/react-node-experiment/README.md

 # react-node-experiment
 My First React and Node.JS Project
+This is a personal movie recommendation list that can be updated and added to according to preference

 1. Open 2 terminals
 1. In the first one.
 Navigate to the `ui` directory